-The Smugglers Way Household Waste and Recycling Centre will remain open from Sunday 20 December 2020.
+The Smugglers Way Household Waste and Recycling Centre is open but trips must be booked in advance.
 Please check the Western Riverside Waste Authority website for further details before visiting.

 We would also ask you not to have bonfires during this time as this will further impact upon people with breathing problems.